Trolleybuses in Pescara: History

+The overhead wires are suspended from distinctive arched bracket arms.

 On 28 April 2025, the 8 km busway route between Pescara and Montesilvano opened for service, but temporarily operated by battery-powered buses, because the six trolleybuses had not yet completed the required certification testing, administered by the national regulatory body ANSFISA.
 In addition to the name La Verde, the service was designated route V1.
 The service with battery buses lasted only one month until being suspended from 28 May as the result of a temporary court order won by the Strada Parco group, which was continuing to fight against the conversion of the bikeway for public transport use.
 That restriction was eventually lifted, and the final round of regular test runs, or simulated service, with trolleybuses began in August, for a period of about 20 days.

-The line reopened, and trolleybus service was finally introduced, on 11 September 2025.
-Service was scheduled to operate on a 10-minute headway Mondays to Saturdays and 30 minutes on Sundays and holidays.
+The line reopened, and trolleybus service was finally introduced on 11 September 2025.
+Service operates on a 10-minute headway Mondays to Saturdays and 30 minutes on Sundays and holidays.